FriendsOfSymfony/FOSElasticaBundle/README.md

 ### Checking an entity method for listener

 If you use listeners to update your index, you may need to validate your entities before you put them to the index (e.g. is the entity public).
-You can do this with the check_method config param.
+You can do this with the is_indexable_callback config param.

                         persistence:
                             listener:
-                            check_method: "isPublic"
+                            is_indexable_callback: "isPublic"

-This is optional, but if you set the check_method and the entity has a method with the specified name, your entities will go into the index only if the method returns true.
+This is optional, but if you set the is_indexable_callback and the entity has a method with the specified name, your entities will go into the index only if the method returns true.
 If you update an entity and the update listener is active, it will check the method again, and if it returns true, the entity will be removed from the index.
 If it returns true, it will be updated in the index of course.
-Delete listener disregards the check_method.
+Delete listener disregards the is_indexable_callback.

 > **Propel** doesn't support this feature yet.